jdbest/mapa/README.md

 A minimal example is included ([minimal_example.Rmd](https://github.com/jdbest/Git_Markdown_example/blob/master/minimal_example.Rmd) and [minimal_example.pdf](https://github.com/jdbest/Git_Markdown_example/blob/master/minimal_example.pdf)) with these headers; feel free to download it and adapt.
 Without any changes, knitting it in R Markdown will make the PDF you can see here, so long as you have installed LaTeX---and downloaded the template.tex and apa.csl files into the same directory.
 (How to knit?
 Hit the "Knit" button in R Studio with the Rmd file open, or hit CMD+Shift+K / Ctrl+Shift+K.)

 If you look at [example.Rmd](https://github.com/jdbest/Git_Markdown_example/blob/master/example.Rmd), you'll see how to include multiple authors with differing affiliations.
 List each author separately.
 Including `affiliation_number` will provide a superscript number after that name, which then anticipates a subsequent item under `affiliations`.
-(If there are three `affiliation_number`s, there should be three listed `affiliations`.)
+(With only one affiliation, you do not need to include any `affiliation_number`.
+For each `affiliation_number`, there should be an affiliation listed as `affiliations`.)
 If an author has multiple affiliations, simply enclose the numbers in quotation marks, as below, separated with a comma: "2,3".

 ```
 author: